South Boston Wrappers: History

+The South Boston Twins began minor league play in becoming members of the 1937 Class D level Bi-State League.
+The "Twins" were a minor league an affiliate of the Boston Bees.
+The Bassett Furniture Makers (New York Yankees affiliate), Danville-Schoolfield Leafs (Boston Red Sox), Leaksville-Draper-Spray Triplets, Martinsville Manufacturers (St. Louis Cardinals), Mayodan Senators (Washington Senators), Mount Airy Reds (Pittsburgh Pirates) and Reidsville Luckies teams joined the Twins in beginning league play on April 22, 1937.

+The teams' initial "Twins" nickname corresponds to the partnership with neighboring Halifax, Virginia, which resulted in a name change in 1938.

-The South Boston Twins began minor league play as charter members of the 1937 Class D level Bi-State League as an affiliate of the Boston Bees.
-The Twins finished their first season of play with a record of 43–68, placing 7th in the eight–team Bi-State League regular season under manager James Shelton.
-South Boston finished 24.0 games behind the 1st place Bassett Furniture Makers in the final standings.
+The Twins finished their first season of play with a record of 43–68, placing seventh in the eight–team Bi-State League regular season under manager James Shelton.
+South Boston finished 24.0 games behind the first place Bassett Furniture Makers in the final standings.
+South Boston did not qualify for the four-team playoffs eventually won by Bassett.

 The South Boston-Halifax Wrappers continued play as members of the 1938 Bi-State League, as the name change also represented the partnership with neighboring Halifax, Virginia.
-The Wrappers again placed 7th in the standings, ending the 1938 regular season with a record of 43–77 and finishing 35.0 games behind the 1st place Bassett Furniture Makers.
+The Wrappers again placed seventh in the standings, ending the 1938 regular season with a record of 43–77 and finishing 35.0 games behind the first place Bassett Furniture Makers.
 The team was managed by James Calleran and John Carey.
+South Boston-Halifax did not qualify for the four-team playoff, won again by Bassett.

-The 1939 South Boston Wrappers finished 7th in the Bi-State League for the third consecutive season.
-With a record of 46–65, South Boston finished 22.5 games behind the 1st place Danville-Schoolfield Leafs, playing under manager Dixie Parker.
+The 1939 South Boston Wrappers placed seventh in the Bi-State League for the third consecutive season.
+With a record of 46–65, South Boston finished 22.5 games behind the first place Danville-Schoolfield Leafs, playing under manager Dixie Parker.
+With their seventh place finish, the Wrappers did not qualify for the playoffs.
+Danville-Schoolfield was the eventual league champion.

-In their final season of play, The South Boston Wrappers finished 5th in the 1940 Bi-State League under managers Jack Crosswhite and Allen Mobley.
-Ending the 1940 regular season with a record of 56–60, South Boston finished 16.5 games behind the pennant winning Bassett Furniture Makers.
+In their final season of play, The South Boston Wrappers finished fifth in the 1940 Bi-State League, playing the season under managers Jack Crosswhite and Allen Mobley.
+Ending the 1940 regular season with a record of 56–60, South Boston ended the season 16.5 games behind the pennant winning Bassett Furniture Makers.
+South Boston's Orville Nesselrode led the Bi-State league with 25 home runs.
+The Martinsville Manufacturers defeated Bassett in the playoff finals, as the Wrappers did not qualify for the playoffs.
 After the 1940 season the Bi-State League condensed to six teams from eight and the South Boston franchise permanently folded.

+South Boston has not hosted another minor league team.